Katsevich-Lab/import-schraivogel-2020/README.md

 `enhancer_screen_chr8`, `enhancer_screen_chr11`), which correspond to
 distinct datasets.
 The first two are for the ground truth experiment, and the last two are for the at scale enhancer screen experiment.
-All four have the same subdirectory structure, containing data for the gene and gRNA modalities.
-See for example the `ground_truth_tapseq` directory above.
+All four have the same subdirectory structure, containing three modalities:
+`gene`, `grna_expression`, and `grna_assignment`.
+The first two contain gene and gRNA expression ODMs, while the last contains a logical ODM corresponding to Schraivogel’s gRNA assignments to cells.

 # Ground truth experiments